 ASK: What does not fail?
-(What does not come to an end?)
 God's compassion.
-(God's mercies.)

 God is love.
 God is mercy.
 It is part of His character.
 It is Who He is.
 He cannot be unloving, unmerciful, or lack compassion.
 To have compassion means to care deeply about someone or something.
 This verse says that God's compassion is new every morning.
 It is kind of like the widow's oil and flour: it never runs out.
 Every day God extends more and more of His love and mercy to us.
 We can't exhaust or frustrate God to the point where He stops loving us.
-We can't wear God out to the point where He gives up on us and says, "That's it.
+We can't wear God out to the point where He gives up on us and says,

+"That's it.
 I've had it.
 My promises are not for you anymore.
 You are just too much of a sinner."
 No!
 God's mercy never fails.